waytohealth/victor-hugo/site/content/releasenotes/lens-analytics-full-release.md

 Lens Analytics product offering consists of three main components:

-1. [Lens Analytics portal](https://waytohealth.atlassian.net/wiki/spaces/WTHST/pages/2236645393/Lens+Analytics+Portal): Way to Health's analytics tool where users can ask questions of their data and have them visualized in meaningful ways.
+1. [Lens Analytics portal](https://waytohealth.atlassian.net/wiki/spaces/WTHST/pages/2236645393/Lens+Analytics+Portal): Way to Health's analytics tool where users can ask questions of their data and visualize them in meaningful ways.
 2. Data stores: Our custom analytics databases replicating production data.
 3. ETLs: ('Extract, Transform, Load') These are [standard and custom data sets](https://waytohealth.atlassian.net/wiki/spaces/WTHST/pages/2237628417/Standard+Datasets) which can be displayed and queried on via the Lens Analytics portal.